digital-asset/canton/UNRELEASED.md

 Canton CANTON_VERSION has been released on RELEASE_DATE.
 You can download the Daml Open Source edition from the Daml Connect [Github Release Section](https://github.com/digital-asset/daml/releases/tag/vCANTON_VERSION).
 The Enterprise edition is available on [Artifactory](https://digitalasset.jfrog.io/artifactory/canton-enterprise/canton-enterprise-CANTON_VERSION.zip).
 Please also consult the [full documentation of this release](https://docs.daml.com/CANTON_VERSION/canton/about.html).

+## Until 2024-10-25 (Exclusive)

+- Pruning and scheduled pruning along with pruning configuration have moved from enterprise to community.
+One slight caveat is scheduled sequencer pruning which is currently only wired up in the enterprise database sequencer.

 ## Until 2024-10-16 (Exclusive)
 - New config option `parameters.timeouts.processing.sequenced-event-processing-bound` allows to specify a timeout for processing sequenced events.
 When processing takes longer on a node, the node will log an error or crash (depending on the `exit-on-fatal-failures` parameter).
 - Added sequencer in-memory fan out.
 Sequencer now holds last configurable number of events it has processed in memory.